chetanpl/Product-Listing-Page/README.md

 This app is for search Products and have navigation feature to look more products.
 Every product has specific details page where user could get more desire information.

 Technically: This app is developed in module based css and html, SSR feature makes it more faster as the details page is being render on server side.
+The api returns 20 records and It has been set to show 4 records on each page.
+Global product of search box has feature to search products by their name or title and filter only current page products tiles only.

 Product Page: